ChristianPala/data_challenge_3_project/README.md

 ### Important notes

-**We recommend to use this project with the python version 3.10.**
+**We recommend python version 3.10 to run this project.**
-There is the possibility to run the files manually, or to run a main file and wait to complete.
-If you want to do the latter, please run the file named "main.py" located in the "main_with_functions" branch.
+Files can be run manually, or a main file to execute the whole pipeline can be started.
+If you want the latter solution, please run the file named "main.py" located in the "main_with_functions" repository branch.

-Please check that all the required libraries are installed (chapter at the end of this file).
+Please check that all the required libraries are installed.
 For the correct functioning of this project please copy the file located in the ./main/mod directory called " features.py" to the source files of the TSFEL library.